DeLaSalleUniversity-Manila-DISMATH-t216/DismathPortfolio-JasonLadines/README.md

 | F | T | T  | F  | T     | F            | T                   |
 | F | F | T  | T  | T     | T            | T                   |

+The final topic we discussed for the day was about quantifiers.
+Quantifiers is an important element for propositions since it gives the range of elements in which a proposition is applicable.
+There are two types of quantifiers which are universal quantifiers and existential quantifiers.

+The universal quantifier is defined as, "P(x) for all values of x in the domain."
+It is represented by an inverted A. For the following use of the universal quantifier inverted A, 'invA' will be used.
+The 'invA'xP(x) is a universal quantifier that denotes the universal quantification of P(x).
+It is read as "for all xP(x)" or :for every xP(x)."
+To prove that a universal quantifier is false for a certain P(x), a counterexample is needed.

+The existential quantifier is defined as, "There exists an element x in the domain such that P(x)."
+It is represented by an E which is rotated 180 degrees.
+For the following use of the existential quantifier inverted E, 'invE' will be used.
+The 'invE'xP(x) denotes the existential quantification of P(x).

+To end the class, some of us were asked questions about quantifiers.
+I was asked the question, what is the equivalent of ¬('invA'xP(x)).
+Answer: 'invE'x¬P(x).
+The answer means that a universal quantification of a P(x) is false if there exists a false element.